 News:

 • Dec 13, 2024.
-Excited to share our new paper on arXiv, "A Quantum Approximate Optimization Algorithm for Local Hamiltonian Problems", with my brilliant mentees Ishaan Kannan and Robbie King!
+Excited to share our new paper on arXiv, "A Quantum Approximate Optimization Algorithm for Local Hamigltonian Problems", with my brilliant mentees Ishaan Kannan and Robbie King!

 • Dec 6, 2024.
 Our paper "Quantum speedups in solving near-symmetric optimization problems by low-depth QAOA" has been accepted to QIP 2025!

 • Nov 14, 2024.
-I will be teaching a special topics class, Physics of Quantum Information and Computation (EC ENGR 279AS), for the winter 2025 quarter at UCLA.
+I will be teaching a special topics course, Physics of Quantum Information and Computation (EC ENGR 279AS), for the winter 2025 quarter at UCLA.

 • Sep 26, 2024.
 Our paper "Statistical Estimation in the Spiked Tensor Model via the Quantum Approximate Optimization Algorithm" has been accepted to NeurIPS 2024 as a spotlight!